Pal-Mar/CodeSamplePython/README.md

 The original data (.csv) is read into a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) and split into two structures: data for generating prediction (3 columns), data of outcome (1 column).

 The neighbors classifier is given a parameter for how many neighbors to include, this version tested using k-neighbours up to 30.
-Most accurate predictions were derived with k=20 for both Medium and Large data sets, with Small data set showing best results with smaller k-size.
+Most accurate predictions were derived with k=20 for both Medium (19051 samples) and Large (110204 samples) data sets, with Small (137 samples) data set showing best results with smaller k-size.
 From KneighbourClassifier [documentation](https://scikit-learn.org/stable/modules/neighbors.html#nearest-neighbors-classification): 'The optimal choice of the value is highly data-dependent: in general a larger suppresses the effects of noise, but makes the classification boundaries less distinct.'
+Accuracy was between 0.82-0.92 depeding on k-neighbours and data set used for testing.
 Testing was also done on test-size of [sklearn train_test_split](https://www.sharpsightlabs.com/blog/scikit-train_test_split/), with test_size 0.2 staying as best result for these data sets.

-- Best performance for Small data set with 137 samples was k=1 - 10 incorrect predictions - 0.92 accuracy
-- Best performance for Medium data set with 19051 samples was at k=20 - 3606 incorrect predictions - 0.81 accuracy
-- Best performance for Large data set with 110204 samples was k=20 - 8105 incorrect predictions - 0.92 accuracy

 Please note, results and incorrect predictions were NOT analyzed for bias for age or sex, results were based purely on number of incorrect predictions.